 Testing Methods for Phosphorus and Organic Matter

-KSSL Sample Submission (ZIP; 722 KB) - Worksheets and documentation necessary for KSSL sample submission.
+Soil Sample Submission Protocol for the KSSL (PDF; 3.43 MB) - Documentation and worksheets (below) necessary for KSSL sample submission.

 Geomorphic Description System

 These documents provide a descriptive method and a technical guide for applying and understanding geomorphic and geologic concepts and terms for soil inventory in the USA National Cooperative Soil Survey (NCSS) Program.

 Geomorphic Description System, version 4.2 (PDF; 2.5 MB)

 Glossary of Landform and Geologic Terms (Part 629 of the National Soil Survey Handbook) (DOC; 1.1 MB)

 This document provides general guidance on how to install and use piezometers and water-table wells to investigate soil water regimes under conditions commonly encountered in Soil Survey and hydropedology studies.

 Installing Monitoring Wells in Soils, version 1.0 (PDF; 1.9 MB)